opoupeney/dfd/source/devguide/knob.rst

 .. image:: ../images/icons/icon_web.png
    :class: pull-right

-The Knob is a circular control used to change values by turning it in a clockwise (usually increases the value) or counterclockwise (usually decresases the value) direction.
+The Knob is a circular control used to change and set a value by turning it in a clockwise (usually increases the value) or counterclockwise (usually decresases the value) direction.

 |